QubitPi/screwdriver-cd-local/README.md

    python3 setup.py
    ```

-3. We will be prompted to enter our desired SCM provider as well as our Client ID and Client Secret.
+3. You will be prompted to enter your desired SCM provider as well as the Client ID and Client Secret.
 Afterwards, type
    `y` to launch Screwdriver!

 Documentation